andreasdvorak/Azure_Terraform/Backend_preparation/README.md

 or use Terraform with a local state file to create the storage account.

+But you can not set "allow-blob-public-access" via Terraform.

     terraform [plan|apply|destroy] -var-file="./env/dev.tfvars" -var-file=../secrets.tfvars

 Use the outputs to for other Terraform project to use the Azure backend for the Terraform state file.